 Safety and Side Effects of Garcinia Cambogia

 A study at Spain’s Virgili University showed that taking garcinia cambogia extracts produced no harmful or adverse side effects.
-The FDA does not currently regulate this weight loss supplement.
+The US’s Food and Drug Administration does not currently regulate this weight loss supplement.

 How to Open/Prepare Garcinia Cambogia

-If you’ve never had a mangosteen, then you want to slice knife only partly through the pliant, yet thick flesh along its ridged lines.
-This will be enough for you to manually “crack” open the fruit with your hands.
-The edible fruit will be revealed inside and from there, its fleshy pods can be scooped out easily.
+Open Garcinia cambogia like a mangosteen: gently slice the knife through the pliant, yet thick flesh along its ridged lines.
+A small cut should be enough to manually “crack” open the fruit with the hands.
+The fruit’s fleshy pods can be scooped out with ease.

 Malabar Tamarind Recipe Ideas and Uses:

-Though the fruit’s rind is what contains the medicinal, commercial HCA, Garcinia Cambogia has a couple of culinary uses as well.
+Though the fruit’s rind is what contains the medicinal, commercial HCA, other parts of Garcinia cambogia may be used in the kitchen.

--Kodampuli is a smoked version of the fruit that’s described as heady, sour, bold, and of course, smoky.
+--The smoked rind, kodampuli, is heady, sour, bold, and of course, smoky.
 It goes well in curries and doubles as tamarind paste.

--Garcinia cambogia is pickled and served as a condiment akin to mango chutney or garlic pickle.
+--Many villagers pickle garcinia cambogia and serve it as a condiment akin to mango chutney or garlic pickle.